andresrestrepo/personalsales/README.md

-personal-sale sofware to manager a little business
+personal-sale sofware to manager a little business.